Investigation into the possibility of processing waste ink from the textile print industry into new raw materials.

-The project ’PURPLE – Raw material per linear meter’ I investigate the possibility of processing residual ink from the textile print industry into new raw materials, so that the chemical waste is limited.
+The project ’RESIDUE – Raw material per linear meter’ I investigate the possibility of processing residual ink from the textile print industry into new raw materials, so that the chemical waste is limited.
 I will analyse various shades of purple, derived from for example, shellfish, sandalwood and residual ink.
 In the material output I focus on the processing of residual ink.
 In order to do that I will explore a range of new textile techniques and materials to build a library.
 Through collaborations with various design disciplines such as art, architecture and fashion I look for applications of the developed techniques and materials.
 In support of its theoretical and practical research I collaborate with scientists, architects, textile-, colour- and screen printing specialists, archives and research institutions and industry

 Andy Goldsworthy, Rain shadows, 1984

 * reference image that parallels my question what our imprint on earth is, and how to reduce it, or give it another shape.

 While doing tests with the ink, I found out that there is a green hue arising in the fixating process.
 What more colours can come out of the ink?